aeternas/golang-generic/README.md

 - the token has not expired.

 The handler returns a JSON payload containing basic details such as the subject, audience, issuer, preferred username and token lifetime.

+With the redirect variables configured, Service2 also exposes `/keycloak/login` and `/keycloak/callback` to perform the Authorization Code flow.
+The login endpoint issues a PKCE challenge and redirects to Keycloak, while the callback swaps the code for tokens and verifies the resulting access token (when the verifier is enabled) before returning the raw response and decoded claims.

 > When using the bundled Keycloak container, set `KEYCLOAK_ISSUER_URL=http://localhost:8080/realms/demo` and `KEYCLOAK_CLIENT_ID=service-client`.